Source and Self: surrender to connect

 Occasionally, I go on a hike, alone and without much planning.
 This time, I knew that I «had» to visit the Morteratsch Glacier near St. Moritz.
 The urging came from the Source, yet the Self views such «paranormal» impulses as obscure, uncomfortable.
 It wanted to add a clear question, an agenda — to make the journey worthwhile, considering the stress it would cause.
 The Source remained calm and good-natured.
 It was simply time to go.
 The Self agreed.

 During the train journey, the somewhat illusionary division between Self and Source slowly became blurred.
 Entering nature heightened the connection.
 After arriving at the ice wall — the milky glacial stream bearing witness to its quick retreat — I opened myself to the Source inside me and in front of me.
 Words appeared: «When permanent ice melts, it rumbles.
 Stones roll into the valley, crevices open, pieces break off.
 More is being moved than appears at first glance.» This insight leads to more harmony inside me, helping me be at peace with current challenges.

 And I felt that where water melts, opposites are joined.
 Not in the sense that they dissolve: water exists in glacial ice and glacial stream, no better, no worse.
 In the melting process, a transformation takes place.
 When we allow ourselves to flow, we can be within that which exists, be it pleasant or difficult.
 But sometimes, we are stuck fast in the ice, caught in the division between true and false.

 separation occurs, connection beckons

-Becoming human begins with the merging of two opposites: the sperm cell is very small; the egg cell is the largest human cell.
+Becoming human begins with merging two opposites: the sperm cell is minimal; the egg cell is the largest human cell.
 Egg cells are fragile; sperm cells are robust.
-Only the joining of these two opposites allows something new to be created – with the first division of cells.
+Only the joining of these two opposites allows something new to be created – with the first cell division.

 From the start, merging and separating are basic and equal conditions for the emergence of something new.